Zenith-Team/Tsuru/README.md

 # Building
 This project is meant to be compiled with my fork of shibboleet's fork of the [CafeLoader Project Compiler](https://github.com/Luminyx1/CafeLoader-Compiler) script.
 A version of this source code that is ready for building will always be available on the [releases](https://github.com/Luminyx1/Tsuru/releases) page which includes additional files required for compiling.
 Keep in mind that currently this project targets version 1.3.0 of the standalone copy of New Super Mario Bros.
 U, but does maintain compatibility with the DLC as well.
 Support for the bundle will be coming soon but as of right now it is not our top priority.

+# Usage
+If you would like to use the hacks from the Tsuru project in your own mods, all you need to do is to include a link to this repository somewhere in the credits of the mod.
+If you would like to fork the repo and build upon it, just provide a link to this repository and include the Credits section below in the readme.

 # Credits
 * [AboodXD](https://github.com/aboood40091) - [NSMBU-Haxx](https://github.com/aboood40091/NSMBU-haxx) code, headers, and build system